TommyVaughan/dataRepresentation/README.md

 # dataRepresentation
 #### This repository contains the excercises for the Data Reppresentation & Querying module.
+It also conatins a zip folder to the main project.

 ## Important:
 The datarep zip folder contains all of the relevant files for the Big Project.